-Ex Machina is a science fiction drama film based around Caleb (Domhnall Gleeson), a programmer who wins a competition to spend an undisclosed amount of time at a mansion belonging to Nathan (Oscar Isaac), his reclusive boss and CEO of the world’s largest internet company.
+Ex Machina is a science fiction drama film following Caleb, a programmer who wins a competition to spend time at a mansion with his boss, Nathan - the CEO of the world’s largest internet company (played by Oscar Isaac).
 Caleb soon learns that he will become privy to Nathans's new technology project.
 Once a non-disclosure agreement is signed, Caleb meets the newest frontier in artificial intelligence, a robot named Ava (Alicia Vikander).
 Caleb is the first person to meet Ava (bar the creator) and his goal will be to test whether Ava passes the Turing Test.

 Graphics too!
 So it’s a good-looking film, check.
 Now to comment on the quality of graphics since it’s a sci-fiction and all.
 Believable, impressive, used with purpose and restraint.
 There's no going overboard but there's just enough to impress you, that's for damn sure.